Outline

 Thinking about dieting based on caloric intake, people who want to lose weight tend to avoid calorie-dense foods such as oily foods, and fatty foods.

-In addition, they sometimes try to eat light meals or skip meals, which may help them lose weight temporarily, but may result in an increase in base weight value (weight gain) over the long haul.
+In addition, they sometimes try to eat light meals or skip meals, which may help them lose weight temporarily, but may result in an increase in set-point weight over the long haul.

 Also, when some thin people want to gain weight, they tend to eat high-calorie foods.
 Besides, they often snack between meals without hesitation.

-However, when thin people eat that way, as a result, some undigested food is left in their intestines throughout the day, and base weight value does not change.
+However, when thin people eat that way, as a result, some undigested food is left in their intestines throughout the day, and their set-point weight does not change.

 In this case-theoretically-the overweight person and the thin person are both doing the opposite of what they hope to achieve, and both tend not to obtain good results.